- Match will be 1st Sunday of the Month.

 A scoring plug will be used if scorer cannot make visible determination.

-Points for the annual awards will accumulate based an individuals place in the monthly matches with first place receiving 10 points, second place 9 points, third place 8 points, fourth place 7 points, fifth place 6 points, and all others 5 points.
+Points for the annual awards will accumulate based an individual’s place in the monthly matches with first place receiving 10 points, second place 9 points, third place 8 points, fourth place 7 points, fifth place 6 points, and all others 5 points.
 The sum of the individual’s top 7 scores will determine yearly winners.
 In the event of a tie, the winner will be determined first by the highest number of match wins.
 If a tie still exists, then annual winners will be determined by the highest monthly raw match scores used in the cumulative score count.
-Matches will be held monthly on the first Sunday minimum of three shooters for match to count.